huawei-csl/sprout-hdl/README.md

 Sprout-HDL revolves around a small set of core modules:

-- **`sprouthdl.sprouthdl`** – the expression DSL.
+- **[`sprouthdl/sprouthdl.py`](src/sprouthdl/sprouthdl.py)** – the expression DSL.
 It provides bit-precise types such as `Bool`, `UInt`, and `SInt`, shared-expression caching, and the overloaded arithmetic / bitwise operators that make the Python syntax feel like an HDL.
-- **`sprouthdl.sprouthdl_module`** – structural modeling helpers.
+- **[`sprouthdl/sprouthdl_module.py`](src/sprouthdl/sprouthdl_module.py)** – structural modeling helpers.
 The `Module` class constructs ports, wires, and registers, produces Verilog, and exposes analysis utilities.
 The `Component` base class lets you package reusable sub-designs and convert them to or from Sprout modules.  `IOCollector` can rebuild packed ports from bit-level signals when importing external netlists.
-- **`sprouthdl.sprouthdl_simulator`** – a lightweight simulator that can drive inputs, tick clocks, inspect outputs or internal expressions, and capture probes for debugging—all without leaving Python.
+- **[`sprouthdl/sprouthdl_simulator.py`](src/sprouthdl/sprouthdl_simulator.py)** – a lightweight simulator that can drive inputs, tick clocks, inspect outputs or internal expressions, and capture probes for debugging—all without leaving Python.

-Supporting packages add reusable arithmetic building blocks and importer utilities for external netlists when you need to mix handwritten Sprout code with pre-existing IP.【F:low_level_arithmetic/multipliers_ext.py†L1-L182】【F:low_level_arithmetic/multipliers_ext_optimized.py†L1-L182】
+Supporting packages add reusable arithmetic building blocks and importer utilities for external netlists when you need to mix handwritten Sprout code with pre-existing IP; see [`mutipliers_ext.py`](src/sprouthdl/arithmetic/int_multipliers/multipliers/mutipliers_ext.py) and [`multipliers_ext_optimized.py`](src/sprouthdl/arithmetic/int_multipliers/multipliers/multipliers_ext_optimized.py) for examples.

 ## Installation